leaderos-net/leaderos-discord-bot/README.md

 npm install
 ```

-6. Configure the bot in `config.js`
+6. Rename the .env.example file to .env and configure it.
+(See the Configuration section below)

 7. Run the bot: